Ying-Lab/CRAFT/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/craft.png"/ width="600" height="550">
 </p>
-The graphical user interface has the layout shown in the above figure, containing five parts in terms of functionality:
+**The graphical user interface has the layout shown in the above figure, containing five parts in terms of functionality**:

-**1、	Red area: Start new session, input query file and run the comparison:**
+**1、	Red area: Start new session, input query file and run the comparison**:

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/newssion_but.jpg)  :  Select a new database for query for the nearest neighbors of the input sequence.